 Binary options trading outside the US usually have a fixed payout and risk.
 They are usually offered by individual binary options brokers, rather than an exchange.
 A binary options broker makes money from the percentage difference between what is paid out on winning trades and what is collected from losing trades.
 The options are designed to be kept until expiry and have an all or nothing payout structure, however, there are some exceptions to this rule.
 Foreign binary options brokers are not allowed to solicit US clients for trading purposes, unless they are registered.
 The US regulatory bodies responsible for registering binary options brokers include the SEC (Securities and Exchange Commission), or the Commodities Futures Trading Commission (CFTC).
 These regulatory bodies have warned US investors of the risks involved with using unregulated binary options brokers, and consider many brokers to have questionable operations.

 There are a number of options exchanges that operate in the US, including the Chicago Board Options Exchange and Nadex (the North American Derivatives Exchange).
 The SEC and CFTC regulate these exchanges, and they offer greater protection for investors when compared with over-the-counter markets.
 Rates are based on market forces, and can be traded at any time.
 Fluctuating between 1 and 100, the rate is based on the likelihood of an option ending in or out of the money.
 There is complete transparency and a binary options trader can exit with the loss or profit that is visible on their screen.
-And of course, this applies to entering just the same.
-Because the options are traded through an exchange, they require both a buyer and seller.
-The exchange makes its money by charging an exchange fee.
-Rather than gaining from a binary options trade loser, as is the case with a binary options broker.
+This applies to entering a contract in the same way.
+As these options are traded through an exchange, one contract requires both a buyer and a seller.
+The exchange makes its money by charging an exchange fee, rather than gaining from losses on a binary options trade, as is the case with a binary options broker.